About St Margaret’s Church, Westminster

 Over the centuries, elements of St Margaret’s have been rebuilt, added and taken away and visitors come from all over the world to see the commemorative windows, most notably the east window installed in 1509 created – ironically – to commemorate the wedding of Henry VIII to Catherine of Aragon.

-The church has witnessed the weddings of some exceptionally prominent Britons including Samuel Pepys, John Milton, Winston Churchill, Harold Macmillan and Lord Mountbatten and is also the final resting place of amongst others printer William Caxton and Sir Walter Raleigh.
+Early abolitionists had strong ties with St Margaret’s.
+Olaudah Equiano was baptised in the church’s font in 1759, and the church has witnessed the weddings of some exceptionally prominent Britons including Samuel Pepys, John Milton, Winston Churchill, Harold Macmillan and Lord Mountbatten.
+It is also the final resting place of amongst others printer William Caxton and Sir Walter Raleigh.

 Follow in the footsteps of King Henry VIII, view the places where Henry left his mark on history and find fantastic historic sites to visit on your travels, includes interactive map.